eyeree/devgui-c9/README.md

 You may also specify the directory that contains your node.js application using the workspace, `-w DIRECTORY`, flag.
-By default devgui assumes your project is in the current working directory when run the wedit command.
+By default devgui assumes your project is in the current working directory when the devgui command was run.

     devgui -w ~/git/myproject